 - From Hobby to Full-Time Business with Nicole Kearney of Sip & Share Wines

-- Nyaria Cellars: Great Wine in the Niagara Penisula
+- Nyarai Cellars Crafts Great Wine in the Niagara Peninsula

 A teachable moment presented itself at the start of 2018 when LCS did not sell a bottle in retail for three months.
 “I was even kicked off of a few store shelves.”
 Lampley studied the market, focused on the wine club and waited.
 The following quarters have been kinder, with a few restocks in the very places that discontinued LCS, and a spike in sales, leaving her excited to end the year well.
 So far, 2019 is looking even better with major growth in wine club subscribers and expansion to retail stores out of state.